GENERAL REGULATIONS ON STUDENT CONDUCT AND DISCIPLINARY SANCTIONS

 - Theft, Misappropriation, or Unauthorized Sale of Property.
 Any act of theft, misappropriation, or unauthorized possession or sale of institution property or any such act against a member of the institution community or a guest of the institution;

 - Misuse of Documents or Identification Cards.
-Any forgery, alteration of or unauthorized use of institutional documents, forms, records or identification cards, including the giving of any false information or withholding of necessary information, in connection with a student’s admission, enrollment or status in the institution;
+Any forgery, alteration, or unauthorized use of institutional documents, forms, records or identification cards, including the giving of any false information or withholding of necessary information, in connection with a student’s admission, enrollment, or status in the institution;

 - Alcoholic Beverages.
-The use and/or possession, distribution, sale or manufacture of alcoholic beverages or public intoxication on property owned or controlled by the institution (Motlow College) or controlled by an affiliated clinical site is prohibited.
-This offense includes the violation of any local ordinance, state, or federal law concerning alcoholic beverages, on or off institution owned or controlled property, where an affiliated group or organization has alcoholic beverages present and available for consumption; or in violation of any term of the Motlow Drug-Free Schools and Communities Policy Statement; (Policy No. 3:00:00:00) Pursuant to Tennessee Code Annotated § 49-7-146, Motlow College is required to notify a parent of a student under age twenty-one (21) if the student “has committed a disciplinary violation” with respect to the use or possession of alcohol or a controlled substance that is a violation of any federal, state, or local law, or of any rule or policy of Motlow College, except as prohibited by the Family Education Rights and Privacy Act (FERPA).
+The use and/or possession, distribution, sale, or manufacture of alcoholic beverages or public intoxication on property owned or controlled by the institution (Motlow College) or controlled by an affiliated clinical site is prohibited.
+This offense includes the violation of any local ordinance or state or federal law concerning alcoholic beverages, on or off institution-owned-or-controlled property, where an affiliated group or organization has alcoholic beverages present and available for consumption; or in violation of any term of the Motlow Drug-Free Schools and Communities Policy Statement; (Policy No. 3:00:00:00) Pursuant to Tennessee Code Annotated § 49-7-146, Motlow College is required to notify a parent of a student under age twenty-one (21) if the student “has committed a disciplinary violation” with respect to the use or possession of alcohol or a controlled substance that is a violation of any federal, state, or local law or of any rule or policy of Motlow College, except as prohibited by the Family Education Rights and Privacy Act (FERPA).
 The trigger for notification will be (1) a plea of guilty to the applicable code of conduct violation, or (2) a final finding of guilt pursuant to disciplinary procedures, including completion of an appeal.
 The Drug-Free Schools and Communities Act of 1989 is on the website;

 - Drugs.
-The unlawful use, possession, distribution, sale or manufacture of any drug or controlled substance (including but not limited to, any stimulant, depressant, narcotic, or hallucinogenic drug or substances or marijuana), being under the influence of any drug or controlled substance, or the misuse of legally prescribed or “over the counter” drugs is prohibited.
-This offense includes the violation of any local ordinance, state, or federal law concerning the unlawful possession or use of drugs, on property owned or controlled by the institution, at an institution-sponsored event, on property owned or controlled by an affiliated clinical site, or in violation of any term of the Motlow Drug-Free Schools and Communities Policy Statement: (Policy No. 3:00:00:00) Pursuant to Tennessee Code Annotated § 49-7-146, Motlow College is required to notify a parent of a student under age twenty-one (21) if the student “has committed a disciplinary violation” with respect to the use or possession of alcohol or a controlled substance that is a violation of any federal, state, or local law, or of any rule or policy of the institution, except as prohibited by the Family Education Rights and Privacy Act (FERPA).
+The unlawful use, possession, distribution, sale, or manufacture of any drug or controlled substance (including but not limited to any stimulant, depressant, narcotic, or hallucinogenic drug or substances or marijuana), being under the influence of any drug or controlled substance, or the misuse of legally prescribed or “over-the-counter” drugs is prohibited.
+This offense includes the violation of any local ordinance or state or federal law concerning the unlawful possession or use of drugs on property owned or controlled by the institution, at an institution-sponsored event, on property owned or controlled by an affiliated clinical site, or in violation of any term of the Motlow Drug-Free Schools and Communities Policy Statement: (Policy No. 3:00:00:00) Pursuant to Tennessee Code Annotated § 49-7-146, Motlow College is required to notify a parent of a student under age twenty-one (21) if the student “has committed a disciplinary violation” with respect to the use or possession of alcohol or a controlled substance that is a violation of any federal, state, or local law or of any rule or policy of the institution, except as prohibited by the Family Education Rights and Privacy Act (FERPA).
 The trigger for notification will be (1) a plea of guilty to the applicable code of conduct violation, or (2) a final finding of guilt pursuant to disciplinary procedures, including completion of an appeal.
 The Drug-Free Schools and Communities Act of 1989 is on the website;

 - Drug Paraphernalia.
-The use or possession of equipment, products or materials that are used or intended for use in manufacturing, growing, using or distributing any drug or controlled substance.
-This offense includes the violation of any local ordinance, state, or federal law concerning the unlawful possession of drug paraphernalia, on or off institution owned or controlled property;
+The use or possession of equipment, products, or materials that are used or intended for use in manufacturing, growing, using, or distributing any drug or controlled substance.
+This offense includes the violation of any local ordinance or state or federal law concerning the unlawful possession of drug paraphernalia, on or off institution-owned-or-controlled property;

 - Gambling.
 Unlawful gambling in any form;